Ophthalmologist + Refractive Surgeon

 Unparalleled Expertise.
 Meet our Chicago Refractive Surgeon and Optometrist.

-Dr. Lancaster is a Refractive Surgeon at SharpeVision Modern LASIK and Modern Cataract.
+Dr. Lancaster is a Refractive Surgeon at SharpeVision Modern LASIK & LENS.
 He has lived all over the world and is fluent in Spanish.

 Meet Dr. Nicholas Lancaster

-Karisma Govan is a doctor of Optometry and the lead Optometrist at SharpeVision Modern LASIK Chicago.
+Karisma Govan is a doctor of Optometry and the lead Optometrist at SharpeVision Modern LASIK in Chicago.
+She’s also a certified nutritionist!

 Meet Dr. Karisma Govan